-On December 20, 2013, Mr. Philip Goodell informed our Board of Directors that he would not be standing for re-election to our Board at the next annual meeting of stockholders.
-Mr. Goodell will continue to serve as a director until the next annual meeting of stockholders, currently scheduled for February 19, 2014.
-At that time Mr. Goodell will be appointed to our advisory board.
+On December 20, 2013, Mr. Philip Goodell informed our Board that he would not be standing for re-election to our Board at the next annual meeting of stockholders.
+Mr. Goodell continued to serve as a director until the next annual meeting of stockholders, held on February 19, 2014.
+At that time Mr. Goodell was appointed to our advisory board.
 Mr. Goodell did not determine to not stand for re-election as a result of any disagreement with the Board regarding its operations, policies or practices.